 So I'm not worrying about my 'to-do's', and instead employing the organizational and simplifying tricks I use so successfully at work.
 On design jobs (and in my previous office jobs) I'm a big-picture thinker and a list-maker.
 I visualize the desired outcome, keep it high-level and don't worry too much about perfecting the details, then make a list of what I need to do to get there.
 I'm employing these same tactics for Christmas in the next couple of weeks.

-First, clear out your kitchen countertops and cupboards of under-used, broken and outdated appliances, containers, pots and pans, glassware, dishes and food.
-Take it to a local charity, toss it or store it away until after the holidays.
-When you have have more space to work with, it's easier to bake, cook and put out plates for guests.
-Then do a top-bottom high-level cleaning of the common areas in the house - the kitchen, dining room, living room and guest bath.
+2. Do a top-bottom high-level cleaning of the common areas in the house - the entryway, kitchen, dining room, living room and guest bath.
 Scrub down the appliances and sinks, and the table and chairs.
-Take a duster quickly through the entry and living room.
 Give the floors a good vacuum and mop.
 You don't have to get super picky here - just make sure that the main areas are clutter and dirt-free.
 I'm a Virgo, so this in itself calms me down, but even if you're not a clean-freak like me, it should feel great to have your home ready for whatever the holidays bring.

-If you've not done much decorating yet, keep it simple.
+3. If you've not done much decorating yet, keep it simple.
 Just bringing in some greenery, natural décor and even a bowl of fruit can make your home feel festive without having to spend a lot of time or money.
-If you missed them - check out this post and this one for simple DIY holiday decorating ideas.
+If you missed them - check out this post for simple DIY holiday decorating ideas.

 Hope you are slowing down to enjoy these days and weeks my friends.
 Happy holiday season.